-CTC found a range of serious broadband challenges in the State, including:
+CTC found a range of broadband challenges in Connecticut, including:

-- 1) Maximum speeds are often far less than what businesses need for their current operations - 2) There are limited or no affordable competitive options for broadband services for businesses in urban areas - 3) Businesses' growing needs for broadband will further exceed the available broadband services - 4) Businesses face long delays in obtaining services, or are unable to obtain service even when infrastructure is relatively nearby
+- 1) Maximum speeds far less than what businesses need for their current operations - 2) There are limited or no affordable competitive options for broadband services for businesses in parts of urban areas - 3) Businesses' growing needs for broadband will further exceed the available broadband services - 4) Businesses can face long delays in obtaining services, or can be unable to obtain service even when infrastructure is relatively nearby

-Our findings at representative businesses in the Hartford area are illustrative of the types of issues likely faced in other urban parts of the State.
-Small and medium-sized businesses are being constrained by lack of broadband infrastructure and, where infrastructure is available, lack of competitive options (leading to higher prices and limited service).
-The poor service at the sampling locations in Hartford was surprising, given that the city is the State capital, a major city in the State, and a densely populated community.
+We found examples of small and medium-sized businesses being constrained by lack of broadband infrastructure and, where infrastructure is available, lack of competitive options (leading to higher prices and limited service).
+The poor service at the sampling locations in Hartford was surprising, given that the city is the state capital, a major city in the state, and a densely populated community.

-All of the businesses we visited in Hartford reported that they are hampered by the low speed and quality of their existing services from Frontier or Comcast.
+The businesses we visited in Hartford reported that they are hampered by the low speed and quality of their existing services from Frontier or Comcast.
 The business owners also identified the cost of those services as an area of concern.
-In the sample locations, the price for service that is adequate at best is high, especially in comparison to services in many other urban areas, not to mention the gigabit services available in other parts of the country at \$70 to \$100 per month (e.g., Google Fiber markets and cities with municipal fiber networks).
+For those business owners, the price for service that is adequate at best is high, especially in comparison to services in many other urban areas, not to mention the gigabit services available in other parts of the country at \$70 to \$100 per month (e.g., Google Fiber markets and cities with municipal fiber networks).